 Volunteers will be provided with full room and board at Kibbutz Netiv Halemd Hay, which features a/c, private bathrooms and free wi-fi.
 Standard rooms are 4 people per room; however, double and single rooms are available at an additional cost.

 Itzick Shai is a senior lecturer and the Head of the Institute of Archaeology at Ariel University.
 He has extensive experience in field archaeology from different periods.
 His published articles are concerned with Philistine material culture, place names and their importance in ethnic identification, the status of Jerusalem in the Iron Age and the political structure of Philistia.

-Steven Ortiz is a professor of archaeology and biblical backgrounds at Southwestern Baptist Theological Seminary and the director of the Tandy Institute for Archaeology.
+Steven Ortiz is the director of the Lanier Center for Archaeology at Lipscomb University.
+He is also professor of archaeology and biblical studies.
 His research focus is the Iron Age in the southern Levant.
 He specializes in the use of archeological methods and theory in the interpretation of the past.
 Specifically, how this enterprise can illuminate and reconstruct history relative to ancient Israel and the Hebrew Bible.